Revised and updated 30/11/2018

-An attempted put-down I have seen is for nonvegans to dismiss activists or their posts as being ‘over emotional’ in a transparent attempt to discredit information that makes them uncomfortable.
-The phrase that was used about a recent post was ’emotionally charged drivel’ and though this was clearly rude and uncalled for on a piece that did nothing but state the truth, it made me think in more depth about the prevailing attitude to emotion within our culture and society.
+I have often witnessed activists or their posts being mocked or dismissed for being ‘over emotional’ in an attempt to silence them and discredit facts that make the accuser uncomfortable.
+The phrase used about a recent post of mine was ’emotionally charged drivel’ on a piece that did nothing but state the truth, and it made me think in more depth about the attitude to emotion within our culture and society.

 Those childhood myths again

-Advocates frequently encounter scathing mockery, ridicule and accusations of emotionally fuelled misinformation.
-It is particularly startling when in almost every case, the accuser is clinging to childhood myths of entitlement and necessity that should have been consigned long ago to the same memory lane as Santa and the Tooth Fairy.
+It is equally surprising how often the accuser will refer to unscientific myths of entitlement and necessity, tales from our earliest youth that should have been consigned long ago to the same memory lane as Santa and the Tooth Fairy.

 Triggers to becoming vegan

-So I make no apology for appealing to emotions; these are a potentially powerful route to disrupt cultural conditioning; the same conditioning that, unless we challenge it, ensures that we continue to act in ways that we all believe are against our deepest values.
+So I make no apology for appealing to emotions; these are a potentially powerful route to disrupt cultural conditioning; the same conditioning that, unless we challenge it, ensures that we continue to unknowingly act in ways that are against our deepest values.
 If it worked for me, it can – and judging from the conversations I’ve had, most certainly does – work for others.
-Those who feel compelled to ridicule this appeal to emotion by making dismissive posts are simply proving a point.
-In arousing their scorn, we have in fact provoked an emotional response that may plant a seed that will flourish on another day.
+Those who feel compelled to ridicule an appeal to emotion by making dismissive posts are simply proving a point.
+In arousing their scorn, we have in fact provoked an emotional response that may plant a seed to flourish on another day.